Hannah Maynard: Early life and career

 She was born in 1834 as Hannah Hatherly, in Bude, Cornwall.
+She was raised in a middle-class household; her father worked as a master mariner, one of the highest-ranked professional seafarers of the period.
 Hatherly married in 1852 Richard Maynard, an apprentice boot-maker, and in the same year they emigrated to Bowmanville in Canada West (present-day Ontario), where four of their five children were born.
 In 1858, Richard joined the exodus of gold-seekers on the Fraser River in British Columbia, and his venture appears to have been profitable.
-While her husband was out west, Maynard learned the basics of photography, most likely from R & H O'Hara Photographers, in Bowmanville.
+While her husband was out west, Maynard learned the basics of photography.
+With no formal photographic schools available locally, she likely developed her skills through access to equipment and observing practicing photographers in the region most likely most likely from R & H O'Hara Photographers, in Bowmanville.
 After selling the boot store, in 1862 the family moved to Victoria on the Colony of Vancouver Island.
 Richard soon left for the Stikine River to take up placer mining, and it is believed that in 1862 Hannah opened up her first photographic studio, Mrs. R. Maynard's Photographic Gallery.
+Profits from Richard Maynard's work in the goldfields helped provide the capital needed to establish their new enterprises in the city.
+Her decision to pursue photography combined creative ambition with entrepreneurial independence at a time when few women operated businesses publicly.
 Upon his return home in 1863, Richard found his wife successfully entrenched as a photographer, and by 1864 Hannah had taught her husband the principles of photography while he operated a second boot store.

 In the ensuing years, Hannah and Richard had contrasting photographic specialties.
 Hannah was best known for her portrait work and at the same time managed darkroom affairs and studio promotion, while Richard focused almost exclusively on outdoor photography.
 From 1874 onwards, the couple operated their photographic studio and shoe store in one building.
+The steady flow of people moving through Victoria during the gold rush era created a constant demand for portraiture to commemorate journeys and milestones, especially surrounding the nearby goldfields.
 The couple frequently traveled together, in 1875 to purchase photographic equipment in San Francisco, in 1879 on a pleasure cruise around Vancouver Island, and to Banff in the late 1880s.
 Hannah also made a solo trip to the Queen Charlotte Islands sometime in the same decade.
 While they published their photographs under separate imprints, it is sometimes unclear in the case of landscape views whether Hannah or Richard was the photographer.